TMH-Sec/pypen-course/README.md

 # pypen-course
-scripts from current python course regarding pentesting not responsible for illegal use of code, use ethics in all the things
+scripts from current python course regarding pentesting\n not responsible for illegal use of code, use ethics in all the things